Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Monte Carlo experiments

 \subsubsection{Outline}

 This section compares the proposed method with GWR and GTWR, which are widely used for modeling SVC and STVC, respectively.
-Following our model, an exponential kernel is used for their local weighting, and the bandwidth is optimized by minimizing the corrected Akaike Information Criterion.
-GWR and GTWR were implemented by using the R package GWmodel (\url{https://cran.r-project.org/web/packages/GWmodel/index.html}).
+Following our model, an exponential kernel is used for their local weighting, and the bandwidth is optimized by minimizing the corrected Akaike Information Criterion (AICc).
+GWR and GTWR were implemented using the R package GWmodel (\url{https://cran.r-project.org/web/packages/GWmodel/index.html}).\footnote{The kernel of GWR is defined by an exponentially-decaying function of spatial distance only.
+In other words, regardless of the time difference, the local weights on any two locations are the same if they have the same spatial distance from the regression point.
+The bandwidth is estimated by maximizing the AICc.}

 We assume three scenarios for data generation.
 In alignment with the GTWR assumptions, all scenarios incorporate only non-cyclical time patterns.
 Scenario I generates synthetic data as follows: